 and populates the output file too.

 Note: You just need to execute Output_Populator.py file.
 No other file needs to be executed.
 Every other file will be called from inside of this file.

+The console will look like below when the code is executing:

 In Trie_Base python file, I have created 3 Tries one each for Stop_Words, Positive_Words, Negative_Words.
-I have chosen tries because using the trie makes the search oe
+I have chosen tries because using the trie makes the search operations faster when we are dealing with huge amounts of text

+In Utils, there are modules of general utilities like making logs and Trie operations and cleaning words using stop word module of nltk, counting syllables etc.

+You can check what happened with each URL by going inside the logs folder and checking the new log formed.
+For example the sample entry in log file will look like,

+You can easily search what happened for a particular URL by using its index

+Check the Output Data Structure for knowing the final analysis and the output variables which we got for each of the URL